enkidevs/curriculum/python/core/advanced-queues/special-queue-methods.md

 # output: True
 ```

-When you want to `put` an element in the queue but it's full, you can make the method call block for some number of seconds until there is a free slot:
+When you want to `put` an element in the queue but it's full, you can make the method call wait for some number of seconds until there is a free slot.
+This is done via the `block` argument:

 ```python
 q.put(4, block=True, timeout=None)